zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    For example, ``"04"`` would be converted to ``"3034"``.

-   :bytestring: The string of bytes.
+   :param bytestring: The string of bytes.

    :returns: The hexadecimal representation of *bytestring*.